hashgraph/hedera-services/hedera-node/docs/lambdas.md

 }

 /**
- * Specifies the installation of a lambda.
+ * Defines how to install a lambda.
  */
 message LambdaInstallation {
   LambdaType type = 1;